 Leeds South Bank

 The South Bank Planning Statement was adopted in October 2011 and aims to provide clarity for developers interested in developing in the south east of the city centre and explains our aspirations for promoting the City Park - see the Documents section.

-The Sovereign Street Planning Statement was adopted in July 2011 and sets out the council's aspirations for new high quality buildings and greenspace on this site - see Downloads.
+The Sovereign Street Planning Statement was adopted in July 2011 and sets out the council's aspirations for new high quality buildings and greenspace on this site - see the Documents section.

 The Lower Kirkgate Planning Statement identifies basic objectives for the sensitive regeneration and restoration of this area and was adopted as informal planning guidance in December 2011 - see the Documents section.

 Planning Policy is also about ensuring spatial accuracy through Street Naming and Numbering and the Land and Property Gazetteer.